 I stumbled upon an article one day about a post-apocalyptic town somewhere in South California.
-The long weekend was approaching and I was looking for an atypical place to practice and come up with 4 good images for my photography class.
+The long weekend was approaching and I was looking for an atypical place to practice and come up with four good images for my class.
 I've always been fascinated by the idea of abandoned places and the stories behind them.

 The weather didn't help either.
 It was pleasantly warm but the wind was blowing so strong that dust and other debris kept getting into my eyes.
-My pictures look really still but trust me, it was not calm at all.
+My pictures look still but trust me, it was not calm at all.